 Air Fryer Apple Pie Bombs are a delicious treat that's made with 4 simple ingredients.
 You'll be ready to eat this quick dessert in just 10 minutes from start to finish.

-Apple Pie Bombs made in the air fryer are such a fun and easy dessert.
+These Apple Pie Bombs are made in the air fryer and are such a fun and easy dessert.
+They're made with biscuit dough and a handful of ingredients.

 What are Apple Pie Bombs?